-The WWII (1942-1945) WC series had many variations (panel van, ambulance, reconnaissance, etc) that were either closed cab or open cab design.
-The WC-51 (and the WC-52 with a winch) is an open cab design with no doors or windows other than the windshield, and the cab and bed were usually covered by just a tarp.
+The WWII (1942-1945) WC series had many variations (panel van, ambulance, radio, telephone, etc) that were either closed cab or open cab design.
+The WC-51 (and the WC-52 with a winch) is an open cab design with no doors or windows other than the front windshield, and the cab and bed were usually covered by just a tarp.
 The below photo I grabbed from the net shows a WC-52 (with winch), with eight folks in the back.
 They look so comfy....
-Yes, that's where the spare tire resides on a WC-51/52.
-Mine is missing the bracketry.
+Yes, the driver's door area is where the spare tire resides on a WC-51/52.
+Mine is missing the bracketry, as it was probably removed when the post-war cab was installed.

 My WC has a post-war military aftermarket enclosed cab with doors (thus no spare tire mount) and rudimentary sliding windows.
 I don't think I would have gotten this truck if it didn't have the enclosed cab.
 After all, I do live in Washington State, where it occasionally rains.
 In the cab there's a tag on the passenger door that says: